stasm/webapp-langpacks/webapp-langpacks.markdown

     'webapps.overrides.pl.settings.l10n.gaiamobile.org':
       'my-langpack.gaiamobile.org/settings'

-    Q. What happens when a langpack is uninstalled?
+  1. What happens when a langpack is uninstalled?

-    Q. What happens when the target app is uninstalled?
+  2. What happens when the target app is uninstalled?

 In order to support uninstallation and allow to revert the values of prefs it might be necessary to keep the original value of each pref if a langpack wants